-Understanding that changing oestrogen levels during menopause also changes iron and ferritin (stored iron), is important for those of you who feel tired, unwell or you can’t tolerate exercise without becoming breathless easily.
-It’s the same for female athletes too.
+Understanding that declining oestrogen levels during menopause also change iron and ferritin (stored iron) levels, is important for those of you who feel tired, unwell or you can’t tolerate exercise without becoming breathless easily.

-Low iron or ferritin increases feelings of anxiety and not coping.
+Low iron or ferritin levels may also increase feelings of anxiety and not coping.
 Just as some of you are finding now that you are in perimenopause or menopause.

 You don’t have to be an athlete to benefit from watching your iron and ferritin stores.
 If you are in perimenopause and still menstruating and you are experiencing hot flushes, night sweats, increased anxiety or sore muscles, then take note to go and get your ferritin, iron and Vitamin B12 levels checked.
 Add Vitamin D to that list as well.

-So, if you are lining up for your HRT, then perhaps ask to get iron and ferritin (stored iron) levels checked as well as Vitamin D. All of these blood markers, if low, impact your symptoms.
-And conversely if you are in POST-Menopause and therefore, not menstruating any more, your iron and ferritin levels may actually be high.
+If you are lining up for your menopause HRT, then perhaps ask to get iron and ferritin (stored iron) levels checked as well as Vitamin D. All of these blood markers, if low (or if iron is high), impact your symptoms, including feelings of dizziness.
+And conversely if you are in Post-menopause and therefore, not menstruating any more, your iron and ferritin levels may actually be high.

 It is well known in sport and exercise science that female runners are at higher risk of low iron levels.
 For women in menopause who exercise, it’s the same.
 But not sleeping, low iron and menopause hormonal changes, also impact on temperature, hot flushes, night sweats and the immune system.